Special routes of U.S. Route 63: West Plains business route

 U.S. Highway 63 Business is a business route in West Plains, Missouri.
 It starts about 0.75 mi north of Missouri Supplemental Highway ZZ, and locally is known as Bill Virdon Blvd.
 As the road starts to turn to the west around Grace Ave., the road changes names to East Main St., passing by Ozark Action.
 About 0.25 mi west of Ozark Action at Howell Ave., East Main St. turns off at Howell Ave., and the road is named Jackie Garrett Dr., after a local service station owner for many years.
 The station is at the corner of Porter Wagoner Blvd. and Broadway.
 Crossing Washington Ave near Court Square, the road changes names again to Broadway.
 After running as Broadway for about 1 mi, the road turns toward the north again at Porter Wagoner Blvd., where the Garrett service station stands, and remains that name until it meets back with US 63 near the Wayhaven area of West Plains.

 Willow Springs business route

 U.S. Highway 63 Business is a business route in Willow Springs, Missouri, and coincides with Business US 60.

 Columbia connector route

 A connector highway exists in Columbia, Missouri.
 This route begins/ends at US 63 and intersects Interstate 70 and Interstate 70 Business.

 Moberly business route

 U.S. Highway 63 Business is a business route in Moberly, Missouri.

 Kirksville business route

 U.S. Highway 63 Business is a business route in Kirksville, Missouri.

+Iowa

 Ottumwa business route

 U.S. Highway 63 Business is a business route in Ottumwa, Iowa.